Antiaris: Poison

 Another account (professedly by one Foersch, who was a surgeon at Semarang in 1773) was published in The London Magazine, December 1783, and popularized by Erasmus Darwin in Loves of the Plants (Botanic Garden, pt. ii).
 The tree was said to destroy all animal life within a radius of 15 miles or more.
 The poison was fetched by condemned malefactors, of whom scarcely two out of twenty returned.
+Geoffrey Grigson proposed that this exaggerated description was perpetrated by George Steevens.
 In fact, the deaths were due to an adjoining extinct volcano near Batar, called Guava Upas.
 Due to confusion of names, the poisonous effects of the deadly valley have been ascribed to the Upas tree.

 Literary allusions to the tree's poisonous nature are frequent and as a rule are not to be taken seriously.
 A poem that has been frequently commented on and set to music is "The Upas-Tree" by Pushkin.

-One of the heroes of Thomas Mann's novel The Magic Mountain written in 1924 mentioned this tree in the context "The knowledge of drugs possessed by the coloured races was far superior to our own.
-In certain islands east of Dutch New Guinea, youths and maidens prepared a love charm from the bark of a tree—it was probably poisonous, like the manzanilla tree, or the antiaris toxicaria the deadly upas tree of Java, which could poison the air round with its steam and fatally stupefy man and beast".
+One of the heroes of Thomas Mann's novel The Magic Mountain written in 1924 mentioned this tree in the following context: "The knowledge of drugs possessed by the coloured races was far superior to our own.
+In certain islands east of Dutch New Guinea, youths and maidens prepared a love charm from the bark of a tree—it was probably poisonous, like the hippomane manzanilla, or the antiaris toxicaria the deadly upas tree of Java, which could poison the air round with its steam and fatally stupefy man and beast".